 Web application security is often a misunderstood topic with many false beliefs held by developers and many others in the IT Industry.
 These beliefs can be dangerous and are telltale signs of a lack of security understanding and experience.

 Popular frameworks such as Ruby on Rails and Django are written with security in mind and help developers prevent most common technical vulnerabilities, such as cross-site scripting and SQL Injection vulnerabilities.
+However they don't prevent from logical vulnerabilities.

 Therefore when using web frameworks do not solely rely on their security features and make sure you manually implement all checks that are needed and understand what they do and don't.
 They don't all just work out of the box.